The scatter in the galaxy-halo connection: a machine learning analysis: Acknowledgements

 \section{Acknowledgements}

 We thank Julien Devriendt, Clotilde Laigle and Benjamin P. Moster for input and discussions.
+We also thank Jonathan Patterson for smoothly running the Glamdring Cluster hosted by the University of Oxford, where most of the data processing was performed.

 RS is supported by the Deutscher Akademischer Austauschdienst (DAAD) Study Scholarship.
 DJB is supported by STFC and Oriel College, Oxford.
-HD was supported by St John's College, Oxford, and a McWilliams Fellowship at Carnegie Mellon University.
+HD was supported by St John's College, Oxford, a McWilliams Fellowship at Carnegie Mellon University and a Royal Society University Research Fellowship (grant no. 211046).
 DA is supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE 1746045.
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 693024).

 We would like to thank the Horizon-AGN collaboration for allowing us to use the simulation data, and particularly Stephane Rouberol for smoothly running the Horizon Cluster hosted by the Institut d'Astrophysique de Paris where most of the processing of the raw simulation data was performed.
 Some of the numerical work also made use of the DiRAC Data Intensive service at Leicester, operated by the University of Leicester IT Services, which forms part of the STFC DiRAC HPC Facility (\url{www.dirac.ac.uk}).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/K000373/1 and ST/R002363/1 and STFC DiRAC Operations grant ST/R001014/1.
 DiRAC is part of the National e-Infrastructure.